 Cash and cash equivalents consist of demand deposits and highly liquid investments with maturities of three months or less, when acquired.
 The Company places its cash and cash equivalents with financial institutions and, at times, cash held in bank accounts may exceed the Federal Deposit Insurance Corporation insured limit.
-Included in cash and cash equivalents is \$16.5 million that was held at U.S. Bank, National Association in connection with the Company's Sumitomo facility (as defined in Note 6 - Lines of Credit).
-The Company is restricted in terms of access to this cash until such time as the Company submits its required monthly reporting schedules and Sumitomo Mitsui Banking Corporation verifies the Company's compliance per the terms of the credit agreement with the Company.
-Additionally, the Company has \$5.8 million that was held at Wells Fargo Bank, National Association ("Wells Fargo") that represents collateral for standby letters of credit issued to portfolio companies under the Wells Fargo facility (as defined in Note 6 - Lines of Credit).
-Effective February 21, 2014, the Company and its financing subsidiary terminated the Wells Fargo facility.
+Included in cash and cash equivalents is \$2.2 million that was held at Wells Fargo Bank, National Association ("Wells Fargo") in connection with the Company's Wells Fargo facility and \$1.9 million that was held at U.S. Bank, National Association in connection with the Company's Sumitomo facility (as defined in Note 6 - Lines of Credit).
+The Company is restricted in terms of access to this cash until such time as the Company submits its required monthly reporting schedules and Wells Fargo and Sumitomo Mitsui Banking Corporation verify the Company's compliance per the terms of their respective credit agreements with the Company.